be-codified/personal-presentation-site/jekyll/_posts/2015-04-15-short-style-guide-made-for-my-blog.markdown

 > As I have started a new blog, I needed to define some rules how basic elements (pretty much the typography), should be displayed.
 For writing articles I am using [Jekyll][1], a simple static site generator.
 In addition to style guide I have been adding also a [markdown syntax][2] and CSS code.

+A style guide is a set of standards for the writing and design of documents, either for general use or for a specific publication, organization, or field.
+A style guide establishes and enforces style to improve communication.
+To do that, it ensures consistency (within a document and across multiple documents) and enforces best practice in usage and in language composition, visual composition, orthography (including spelling, capitalization, hyphenation, and other punctuation), and typography.
+For academic and technical documents, a guide may also enforce best practice in ethics (such as authorship, research ethics, and disclosure), pedagogy (such as exposition and clarity), and compliance (technical and regulatory).

 ## What is a style guide?

 Lorem ipsum, lorem ipsum.
 In the next reading you will get familiar with it.